Reusable Flight Infrastructure for Orbital and Defense Program Derisking

-EXOS Aerospace is an FAA-licensed reusable suborbital launch operator providing wet-leased flight test infrastructure for orbital vehicle development, advanced space technologies, and defense applications.
-Our reusable launch platforms deliver repeatable access to suborbital flight environments, enabling teams to validate avionics, guidance and navigation systems, flight controls, and reentry architectures before committing to full-scale orbital attempts.
+EXOS Aerospace is an FAA-licensed reusable suborbital launch operator providing wet-leased flight test infrastructure for orbital vehicle development, advanced space technologies, defense applications, and responsive flight test campaigns.
+Our reusable launch platforms provide repeatable access to suborbital flight environments, enabling teams to validate avionics, guidance and navigation systems, flight controls, reentry architectures, and other mission-critical subsystems before committing to higher-cost full-scale programs.

-Orbital programs carry significant technical and reputational risk.
-Avionics, GNC, landing algorithms, reentry systems, and propulsion controls are often first flown on high-value launch vehicles where failure can cost tens of millions of dollars.
+Orbital and defense flight programs carry significant technical and reputational risk.
+Avionics, GNC, landing algorithms, reentry systems, propulsion controls, and other critical technologies are often first flown on high-value vehicles where a single failure can cost time, funding, and program momentum.
 EXOS addresses this challenge by providing flight-proven reusable launch vehicles as operational test platforms.
-Customers can fly critical systems as hosted payloads aboard an already licensed and recoverable rocket, gathering real flight data without risking a full orbital asset.
+Customers can fly critical systems as hosted payloads aboard an already licensed and recoverable rocket, generating real flight data without placing a full orbital asset at risk.

-Our integrated wet lease model reduces integration burden while accelerating campaign timelines.
-Following ascent to space and atmospheric reentry, flight simulations - such as vertical landing control validation - can be executed at altitude.
-Regardless of test outcome, the vehicle is recovered through our guided canopy system, enabling hardware retrieval, data analysis, and rapid iteration.
+Our integrated wet lease model reduces customer integration burden while accelerating campaign timelines.
+Following ascent to space and atmospheric reentry, flight simulations such as vertical landing control validation can be executed at altitude.
+Regardless of test outcome, the vehicle is recovered through our guided canopy system, enabling hardware retrieval, post-flight analysis, and rapid iteration.

-In addition to reusable launch services, EXOS advances integrated Type V composite pressurized structures, fractional parts count architectures supporting repeatable reuse, and LOX/methane propulsion systems with extensive in-flight relight heritage.
-Our focus is operational flight infrastructure designed to reduce program risk, support sustained testing, and accelerate orbital readiness.
+In addition to reusable launch services, EXOS advances integrated Type V composite pressurized structures, fractional parts count architectures that support repeatable reuse, and LOX/methane propulsion systems with extensive in-flight relight heritage.
+Our focus is operational flight infrastructure designed to reduce program risk, support sustained testing, accelerate orbital readiness, and enable repeatable flight test campaigns relevant to hypersonic, defense, and RDRE-aligned development efforts.

 Frequently Asked Questions